 In this lecture on Day Four of the first Teacher’s Seminar, Steiner says, “People want to deal with children the same way adults deal with one another.
 However, that is the worst thing we can do in education…Education must work with what lies deep in the soul, otherwise we will not progress.
 We must, therefore, ask how education affects the nature of the human will.
 We must seriously address this question.”

 Alison and I both “absolutely loved this lecture!”
-The high points come in the last two pages, so even if you don’t have time to read the entire lecture, I highly recommend reading the last few paragraphs of the lecture here, or listening to it here.
+The high points come in the last two pages.
+And you can listen to it here.

 In this lecture, Steiner describes the spirit, soul and body of the human being.
 Humans differ from animals because our instincts and desires can become motives of will to move us to take action.
 “To understand someone is to know what motivates that person.”
 And on top of a motive in our will, we strive to do something better the next time as our will develops.